PatternsTechGit/PT_ServerSideValidation-with-AutoMapper/README.md

 In Asp.Net Core, the server-side validation also known as **Model Validation**.
 Asp.Net Core validates the model with the constraints applied by validation attributes annotated on the top of each property of our model.
 These **validation attributes are known as Data Annotation**.
 The **ModelState** property checks whether the data is valid with respect to the annotation applied or not and ModelState.IsValid returns true if it's valid, false otherwise.
 We will see the implementation in this lab

 **ModelState** is a property of a Controller instance, and can be accessed from any class that inherits from Controller Class.
-The ModelState has two purposes: to store and submit POSTed name-value pairs, and to store the validation errors associated with each value
+The ModelState has two purposes: to store and submit posted name-value pairs, and to store the validation errors associated with each value

 The **Data Annotations** is a namespace that provides attribute classes, and these classes define metadata for controls for validation.
 Following is the list of built-in attributes